tkeller12/pyDEER/README.md

 # pyDEER #

-pyDEER is a python package for Double Electron-Electron Resonance.
+pyDEER is a python package for processing Double Electron-Electron Resonance (DEER) data.

 The source code for pyDEER is available [here](https://github.com/tkellerBridge12/pyDEER).